fengyuanchen/cropper/README.md

 - Opera 25+
 - Safari 5.1+

-As a jQuery plugin, you can reference to the [jQuery Browser Support](http://jquery.com/browser-support/).
+As a jQuery plugin, you also need to see the [jQuery Browser Support](http://jquery.com/browser-support/).

 ## [License](LICENSE.md)

 Released under the [MIT](http://opensource.org/licenses/mit-license.html) license.

 ## Related projects